jbakse/site_builder/docs/shaders/index.md

 #### Limited Branching

 In imparative languages like C and Javascript, `if` is used to create a conditional branch, dynamically choosing which instructions should be run.
 GPU hardware is not optimized for branching.
 Early shader models didn't allow branching at all.
 Generally, the most performant path is for the shader to perform the same sequence of operations on every pixel.

+When a shader encounters branching it might actually execute both possible sets of instructions and simply throw away what it doesn't need.

 ## p5.js vs Shaders